 That said, if a surveyor suspects that the building contains asbestos, it should feature in their report.
 Any instances discovered will be reported as asbestos-containing materials (ACMs).

-Asbestos doesn’t have to be the end of the world, and tends to be safe if it isn’t damaged.
-So it’s not necessarily a red flag if you’re buying a property.
+Asbestos doesn’t have to be the end of the world, and tends to be safe if it isn’t damaged or disturbed.
+So, it’s not necessarily a red flag if you’re buying a property.
 But it’s worth getting a quote for removal from an accredited professional who’s licensed to dispose of it properly.
 Whatever you do, don’t try to remove it yourself.

 Likewise, as a seller, if you become aware of asbestos, the usual advice is not to remove it unless it’s damaged.
 However, you might choose to get it removed if you decide that – on balance – this may make the property more desirable.
 This is not usually cheap, but may be ultimately worthwhile.